 Hardened evidence makes it more challenging to appropriately evaluate evidence.
 (I.e., update the rock size or color) Biased or incomplete evidence is likely to result in an evaluation error.
 These sorts of errors give rise to biased evidence, inaccurate decisions, and bad outcomes.
 For example, hardened evidence leading to belief inertia may be caused by fear, overconfidence, or expertise:

 Belief inertia and overconfidence: Julia Shvets is an economist at Christ's College in Cambridge, England.
 In a study, Shvets and colleagues found that only about 35% of managers were accurate in self-assessing their future performance as compared to their actual current work performance.
 Even though these managers had recently been provided evidence (i.e., a performance review) about their most recent performance.
 Also, these managers were biased toward being overconfident about their future performance.
 Shvets' study is consistent with research by Tversky and Griffin.
 They show that overconfidence can be found when the bright red or bright green probability scale (extreme evidence strength at or near 0% or 100%) is combined with small rocks (small evidence weight).
 In the case of a job performance self-assessment, the individuals tended to overweight the smaller weighted evidence when combined with more positive evidence strength.
 The overconfidence bias is that people naturally misinterpret smaller bright green rocks as bigger than they really are.
-To dig deeper, please see the notes for our Belief Inertia and Confidence Bias framework. [ix]
+To dig deeper, please see the notes for our Belief Inertia and Confidence Bias framework. [x]

 Belief inertia and expertise: In some situations, expertise may lead to confirmation bias.
 We will discuss confirmation bias more thoroughly in the next sections.
 Francis Fukuyama is an author and political scientist at Stanford University.
 In a 2022 interview, Fukuyama recalled a situation when he was an official in the U.S. State Department.
 This is an example of when our own expertise, or belief inertia, is combined with a perception of others' lack of expertise.
 The outcome may lead people to not change their minds when they should have:

-"In May of 1989, after there had been this turmoil in Hungary and Poland, I drafted a memo to my boss, Dennis Ross, who was the director of the office that sent it on to Jim Baker, who was the Secretary of State, saying we ought to start thinking about German unification, because it didn’t make sense to me that you could have all this turmoil right around East Germany and East Germany not being affected.
+"In May of 1989, after there had been this turmoil in Hungary and Poland, I drafted a memo to my boss, Dennis Ross, who was the director of the office that sent it on to Jim Baker, who was the Secretary of State, saying we ought to start thinking about German unification because it didn’t make sense to me that you could have all this turmoil right around East Germany and East Germany not being affected.
 The German experts in the State Department went ballistic at this.
 You know, they said, “This is never going to happen.”
 And this was said at the end of October.
 The Berlin wall fell on November 11th.
 And so I think that the people that were the closest to this situation — you know, I was not a German expert at all, but it just seemed to me logical.
-But I think it’s true that if you are an expert, you really do have a big investment in seeing the world in a certain way, whereas if you’re an amateur like me you can say whatever you think." [x]
+But I think it’s true that if you are an expert, you really do have a big investment in seeing the world in a certain way, whereas if you’re an amateur like me you can say whatever you think." [xi]

-Dr. Fukuyama brought a thoughtful, yet nonexpert-based approach to forecasting the fall of the Berlin Wall.
-Philip Tetlock suggests this approach is a surprising advantage for the best forecasters. [xi] Tetlock uses the block balancing game Jenga as a useful metaphor.
-Jenga is a game where a bunch of similarly shaped blocks are stacked in a rectangular cube.
+Dr. Fukuyama brought a thoughtful, yet the nonexpert-based approach to forecasting the fall of the Berlin Wall.
+Philip Tetlock suggests this approach is a surprising advantage for the best forecasters. [xii] Tetlock uses the block-balancing game Jenga as a useful metaphor.
+Jenga is a game where a bunch of similarly shaped blocks is stacked in a rectangular cube.
 The game objective is to pull out the blocks without the cube falling.
 A cube removed from the top of the stack is easy, as it has little resting upon it.
 A block taken from the bottom of the cube is more challenging, as much of the cube is resting upon it.
 In this case, the Berlin policy experts were like the bottom cubes, whereas Dr. Fukukuyama was free to remove cubes from the top, as he was less invested than a paid policy expert.